StackExchange/dnscontrol/documentation/get-certs.md

 This command is intended to be run as frequently as you desire.
 One workflow would be to check all certificates into a git repository and run a nightly build that:

 1. Clones the cert repo, and the dns config repo (if separate).
 2. Decrypt or otherwise obtain the *Let's Encrypt* account private key.
-Dnscontrol does not need to read any certificate private keys to check or issue certificates.
+DNSControl does not need to read any certificate private keys to check or issue certificates.
 3. Run `dnscontrol get-certs` with appropriate flags.
 4. Encrypt or store any new or updated private keys.
 5. Commit and push any changes to the cert repo.